Activator: GLU Activation Function as the Core Component of a Vision Transformer: Methodology

 \section{Methodology}

 The methodology section is divided into two subsections.
-In the first subsection, the baseline architectures used in the evaluation are outlined, followed by a second subsection where our proposed Activator architectures are described.
+In the first subsection, the baseline architectures used in the evaluation are outlined, followed by a second subsection where our proposed Activator architecture is described.